elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 ```
 cd /tmp/ #the offline package must be located to any path and go to that path and use rpm to install from a file
 sudo rpm --install --verbose -h /tmp/grafana-enterprise_12.3.1_20271043721_linux_amd64.rpm

+sudo semanage port -a -t http_port_t -p tcp 3000
+sudo firewall-cmd --add-port=3000/tcp --permanent
+sudo firewall-cmd --reload

 sudo /bin/systemctl daemon-reload
 sudo /bin/systemctl enable grafana-server.service
 ### You can start grafana-server by executing
 sudo /bin/systemctl start grafana-server.service

-#http:192.168.142.230:3000    #for test grafana write this ip on the browser of any server joined the domain
+#http:192.168.142.230:3000    #for test grafana write this ip on the browser of any server joined the domain the default username:admin password:admin

 ```